peterudu/battling-ships/README.md

     - The user's input data is checked so that he does not repeat the same coordinate values.
 If this happens a notification is displayed

 ### Future Features
-- Enable to user to determine the size of the game board and number of ships
+- Allow the user to determine the size of the game board
+- Allow the user to determine the number of hidden ships
 ## Data Model
 For this project I used two classes, the GameBoard class and the Battleship class as models.